quickstrom/quickstrom/docs/source/installation/nix.rst

 If you're on Darwin, you're probably going to have problems with Firefox and Chrome from nixpkgs.
-You can exclude browsers from the Quickstrom environment and provide them on your own, but there's often problems with version mismatches between chromedriver and Chrome/Chromium.
+You can exclude browsers from the Quickstrom environment and provide them on your own, e.g. through Homebrew.
 If you want to do this, override it with this command:

 .. code-block:: console